tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ### Step away

-Stepping away is advice that can be given in all sorts of situations, including preparing for code review feedback.
-When you receive feedback on something you just worked on, it is more difficult to receive it objectively than something you worked on days or even hours ago.
+When you receive feedback on something you just worked on, it is more difficult to process it objectively than something you worked on days or even hours ago.
+Taking some time to "step away" from the code you just worked on can help.
+By switching your focus away, you can begin to detach some of the emotions that come into play.

-Stepping away can be as simple as checking chat notifications after you've pushed your code.
+Stepping away can be as simple as checking email after you've pushed your code.
 However, it is more powerful to have physical separation.
 As silly as it may sound, I have found that actual, physical space helps me feel less attached to my code.
-This can be something quick like refilling your drink or longer like taking a walk.
-You want to create space between yourself and the code for which you are soliciting feedback.
-Even if you're skeptical, next time your code is ready for a review, try going for a walk.
+Stepping away can be something quick like refilling your drink or take time, like taking a walk; it doesn't have to take long but should provide some physical and temporal distance between yourself and the code for which you are soliciting feedback.

+I find the advice of stepping away (or taking a step back) to be generally useful in all walks of life.
+Next time your code is ready for a review, try going for a walk.
 I think when you come back, you will see your code through a new lens.

 ### Review your code first